Virginia Tech® home

 Hollins Partnership Banner

-Since 2017, the Global Change Center at Virginia Tech and Hollins University have maintained a unique partnership and graduate student recruitment model.
-The program provides summer research experiences at Virginia Tech for select Hollins undergraduate students, with the explicit goal of identifying possible mentor-mentee connections/relationships for their future graduate training.
+From 2017 to 2022, the Global Change Center at Virginia Tech and Hollins University maintained a unique partnership and graduate student recruitment model.
+The program provided summer research experiences at Virginia Tech for select Hollins undergraduate students with the explicit goal of identifying possible mentor-mentee connections/relationships for their future graduate training.

-Hollins undergraduate students spend the summer on the Virginia Tech campus working with one or more of our GCC faculty mentors.
-Students are fully embedded in the broader undergraduate research community, to include weekly activities with undergraduates visiting from around the nation.
-In addition to gaining practical research experience, students build life long professional relationships, develop science communication skills, and receive guidance on other professional proficiencies critical to success in graduate school.
+Hollins undergraduate students spent the summer on the Virginia Tech campus working with one or more of our GCC faculty mentors.
+Students were fully embedded in the broader undergraduate research community, to include weekly activities with undergraduates visiting from around the nation.
+In addition to gaining practical research experience, students built life long professional relationships, developed science communication skills, and received guidance on other professional proficiencies critical to success in graduate school.

 Hollins undergraduate students interested in this program should contact Dr. Courtney F. Chenette, Esq. at cchenette@hollins.edu